What is Alyq and how is it used?

-Physicians should advise patients to seek immediate medical attention in the event of sudden decrease or loss of hearing.
-These events, which may be accompanied by tinnitus and dizziness, have been reported in temporal association to the intake of PDE5 inhibitors, including ALYQ™.
+Cases of sudden decrease or loss of hearing, which may be accompanied by tinnitus and dizziness, have been reported in patients taking tadalafil.
 It is not possible to determine whether these events are related directly to the use of PDE5 inhibitors or to other factors [see ADVERSE REACTIONS].

 Combination With Other PDE5 Inhibitors

-Tadalafil is also marketed as CIALIS®.
-The safety and efficacy of taking ALYQ™ together with CIALIS® or other PDE5 inhibitors have not been studied.
-Inform patients taking ALYQ™ not to take CIALIS® or other PDE5 inhibitors.
+Tadalafil is also marketed for erectile dysfunction.
+The safety and efficacy of taking ALYQ™ together with another PDE5 inhibitor has not been studied.
+Inform patients taking ALYQ™ not to take other PDE5 inhibitors.

 Patient Counseling Information

 See FDA-Approved Patient Labeling (PATIENT INFORMATION)